-One representative from each Subordinate Lodge and all other persons entitled to reimbursement for mileage and per diem from the Grand Lodge shall be allowed from the funds of the Grand Lodge mileage and per diem at a rate recommended by the Finance Committee and adopted by the Grand Lodge annually.
+Grand Lodge Officers, District Deputy Grand Lectures, and Committee Members are entitled to reimbursement for mileage and per diem from the Grand Lodge.
+This reimbursement shall be allowed from the funds of the Grand Lodge mileage and per diem at a rate recommended by the Finance Committee and adopted by the Grand Lodge annually.

-Lodge Representatives are encouraged to attend the exemplification of the Work held on the day prior to the Annual Communication.
-If a representative of a Subordinate Lodge is unable to attend the entire Annual Communication but does attend the exemplification of the Work, one days per diem may be substituted for attending the exemplification of the Work.
-However, a total of two days per diem maximum is authorized for attending the Annual Communication.
-All attendees must sign in upon arrival and must sign out upon departure with the Credentials Committee to receive any compensation.
+Subordinate Lodge Representatives are encouraged to attend the exemplification of the Work held on the day prior to the Annual Communication.
+All attendees must sign in upon arrival and must sign out upon departure with the Credentials Committee.